 - Almond milk: Almond milk adds extra creaminess to this protein shake.
 A great source of vitamin E for skin health and calcium for healthy bones.

-How To Make This Easy Vanilla Protein Shake
+How To Make This Easy Homemade Protein Shake

 You can make this protein shake before or after your workout and meal prep the ingredients, pop them in the freezer so it’s ready to pop into your blender and enjoy after your workout.

 - Freeze your strawberries in advance so they’re ready to be thrown into the blender when you feel like making this protein shake.